-Albania’s rugged coastline, with traditional villages nestled in isolated bays and golden beaches lapped by turquoise waters, was a revelation when travellers first started discovering the country a decade ago.
+Albania’s rugged coastline, with traditional villages nestled in isolated bays and golden beaches lapped by turquoise waters, was a revelation when travellers first started discovering the country during the turn of the century.
 Since then Europe’s last untouched beaches have changed almost beyond recognition, but there’s still plenty of reason to come here and explore this magnificent coastline where the Adriatic and Ionian seas meet.

 South of Saranda, the unofficial capital of the Albanian Riviera, and within striking distance of the Greek border, Ksamil has an excellent location.
 The three small islands in its turquoise bay are an easy swim or boat ride away, and there are always fewer people here than on the busier town beach.
 This is a big tourism centre for locals, and it can get very crowded in summer, but even then the islands offer some respite.
 Corfu looms across the channel in the distance (this is Albania’s closest point to the Greek island), and the ancient city of Butrint, a Unesco World Heritage Site, is just beyond Saranda, which makes it very easy to combine beach time with some cultural pursuits.

 This little charmer of a cove is often overlooked by travellers hurrying towards the bright lights of Saranda, a short distance beyond it.
 Bunec is quiet and somewhat unusual, with a pebbly white beach divided by a river which runs down from the mountains above.
-The sunset here is gorgeous, and the beach is a good option for those looking for a bit more comfort while remaining in a pleasingly unspoilt place: the Bunec Beach Hotel (bunecbeach.com) has smart double rooms right next to the water, and there are a couple of budget campsites and simple cafes here as well.
+The sunset here is gorgeous, and the beach is a good option for those looking for a bit more comfort while remaining in a pleasingly unspoilt place: both the Bunec Bed and Breakfast and Naza Hotel have smart double rooms right next to the water, and there are a couple of budget campsites and simple cafes here as well.
 Apart from that, there’s nothing but the silence and the waves – and that’s the whole point.

 The sleepy town of Himara is a well-established stop on the tourist trail.
 Despite its growth in the past decade it hasn’t lost its charm, although the town beach is now crowded in summer.
-Instead, head 3km north of the town to Livadhia beach, a wide and long, white stone beach backed by rolling hills and with inviting, clear water for swimming.
-In the town itself, Potami beach is a good alternative to the main one; you’ll find it just south of the centre, beyond the large rock that cuts the town in two.
+Instead, head 4km south of the town to Llamani beach, a wide, white stone beach backed by rolling hills and with inviting, clear water for swimming.
+In Himara itself, Potami beach is a good alternative to the main one; you’ll find it just south of the centre, beyond the large rock that cuts the town in two.

 The largest unbroken stretch of beach in Albania, 7km-long Borsh is quite a sight as you approach it along the dramatic coastal road leading to the wide plain with the eponymous town spread out before you.
 Even more remarkable is that tourism has barely touched Borsh, despite its significant community and busy olive-oil production industry – the beach is backed by little more than a few makeshift restaurants and bars.
 This is inevitably going to change soon, as developers train their sights on the empty lots backing the beach, so come now to enjoy this magical place.